xxwn2020/sourcegraph/doc/user/campaigns/index.md

 - Patching critical security issues
 - Standardizing build, configuration, and deployment files

+For step-by-step instructions to create your first campaign, see [Hello Universe Campaign](TODO) in Sourcegraph Guides.

 <!-- TODO(sqs): link to about site for "why use campaigns?"

 Why use campaigns?